 Give them a try – they’re simple enough to prepare for a weeknight meal, but special enough to have everyone looking forward to Taco Night!

-2 If you haven’t already done so, mix up the taco seasonings.
-Prepare the toppings by washing and chopping the lettuce and fresh tomatoes, if using.
+- Mix the taco seasonings.
+Wash and chop the lettuce and fresh tomatoes, if using.

-3 Finely dice a red onion and two garlic cloves.
-Heat about 1 tablespoon olive oil in a skillet; add red onion and sauté for about 3 minutes.
+- Finely dice 1 red onion and 2 garlic cloves.
+Heat 1 tablespoon olive oil in a skillet; add red onion and sauté for about 3 minutes.
 Add the garlic and sauté for about 1 minute more.

-4 Turn off the heat and add the lentils.
-Stir in around 3 to 3 1/2 tablespoons of taco seasoning mix and about 1 1/2 tablespoons ketchup, to taste.
+- Turn off the heat and add the lentils.
+Stir in 3½ tablespoons of taco seasoning mix and 1½ tablespoons ketchup.
 Add more seasoning if desired.

-5 To serve, add lentils to a warmed tortilla; top with lettuce, tomatoes, shredded cheese, salsa, and sour cream.
+- To serve, add lentils to a warmed tortilla and top with lettuce, tomatoes, shredded cheese, salsa, and sour cream.
 Fold and enjoy!